FruitbatM/explore-national-parks-of-japan/testing.md

 - The contact form was tested for the validation by submitting first without inputs and then by filling the properties one by one.
 All worked as expected, all properties asked for the input.
 Furthermore, the email property asks for the email format with @ symbol.
 - The contact form is connected using EmailJS service which allows users to send an email directly without using the server.
 This functionality works as expected.
 - SweetAlert2 was used to add an interactive custom modal popup window when a user submits a contact form.
 Success or error message displays depending on if the user correctly or incorrectly uses the forms on the website.

+## Tooltips

+Tooltips are added on the Map and Weather section titles and they contain a brief helper text about the feature functionality.
+Tooltips appear when the user hovers over the 'i' icon next to the above mentioned titles.

 ## Browser Testing